GEOG 101: Introduction to Human Geography (Spring 2025) : Find Articles

 - geograph* will find geography, geographic, and geographical

-- Try searching for terms in publication title.
+- Try searching for words in the article's title (title field).

-- Review "subject headings" or "descriptors" to identify additional and useful search terms.
+- Review "subject headings" or "descriptors" to identify additional and useful search words.

 - Apply limits or filters to your results (by date, document type, or other).